yonder rover

 The two videos below are Yonder’s SAR submissions for the 2022 and 2023 URC seasons, and give a good high-level understanding of what we put together during these two years.

 We scored well on these videos (particularly the second one) and qualified for the URC both of these years. (in fact, Yonder has qualified for the URC 6 of the 7 years that it has existed).
 Of course, these videos are just demonstrations of what rovers should do, aided by the veil of numerous takes and editing into a polished video.
-If you want to see how the rovers actually did at competition, you’ll have to read on :)

 As implied by those videos, the actual tasks each rover must do are split into 4 different missions: